Azure/OnBoardVMInsights/Policy/README.md

     -SubscriptionId <String>
         <Optional> SubscriptionId to add the Policies/Initiatives to

+    -ManagementGroupId <String>
+        <Optional> Management Group Id to add the Policies/Initiatives to

     -Approve [<SwitchParameter>]
         <Optional> Gives the approval to add the Policies/Initiatives without any prompt
 ```

-Note: If you plan to apply policies to multiple subscriptions, the definitions must be stored in the management group that contains the subscriptions you will assign the policy to.
+Note: If you plan to assign the initiative/policy to multiple subscriptions, the definitions must be stored in the management group that contains the subscriptions you will assign the policy to, use the -ManagementGroupId parameter.
-Currently Add-VMInsightsPolicy.ps1 does not support adding to a management group, this will be added in the future.

 ## Assign the Policy
 After you run Add-VMInsightsPolicy.ps1 the following Initiave and Policies will be added